-It is important to note the context of this risky conversation, in which the problems of the regime are exposed, as it takes place in the Piraeus.
+It is important to note the context of this risky conversation.
+The problems of the regime are exposed at Cephalus’s home which is located in the Piraeus.
 Ten men are about to gather at the home of a foreigner, five Athenians, four metics, and one foreign teacher of rhetoric.
 Here in the Piraeus, the memory of old Athens is faint.
-It is far from the ancient Marathon fighters, and instead it embraces the sensation of the new and the strange. the Festival of Bendis.
-Socrates, Glaucon, and Adeimantus prove to be concerned about this new political reality and desire to restore political health to the city.
-Harsh criticisms of the regime of democracy are made in the dialogue, without objection, and others present express interest in reform.
-This conversation can be taken as a prelude to the age of The Thirty Tyrants, or The Thirty From the Piraeus.
-This epoch involved a group of men who tried to regain control and restore virtue to Athens by extreme measures.
-They ruled for thirteen months after defeat of Athens by Sparta in the Pelopponesian War.
-Some of the men present for the dialogue will become victims of The Thirty.
-In this way, the dialogue becomes like others: Socrates speaking to general who are defeated or about to be defeated in the Laches, or Socrates discussing moderation with future tyrants in the Charmides.
-In the Republic, he speaks to a group of future victims of unjust men attempting reinstate justice.
-Some of the Thirty were followers of Socrates, like the cruel Critias, while members in the dialogue like Lysias managed to escape The Thirty.
+It is far from the ancient Marathon fighters, and instead it embraces the sensation of new and strange things, such as the Festival of Bendis.
+Socrates, Glaucon, and Adeimantus prove to be concerned about this new political reality and they offer a desire to restore political health to the city.
+Harsh criticisms of the democratic regime are made in the dialogue, without objection, and others in the room express interest in reform.
+This conversation can be taken as a prelude to the age of The Thirty Tyrants, or “The Thirty From the Piraeus,” in which a group of men tried to regain control and restore virtue to Athens by extreme authoritarian measures.
+The Thirty ruled for thirteen months after defeat of Athens by Sparta in the Peloponnesian War.
+Some of the men present for the dialogue in The Republic become victims of The Thirty.
+In this way, the dialogue mirrors other Platonic dialogues: Socrates speaks to generals who are defeated or are about to be defeated in the Laches; Socrates discusses moderation with future tyrants in the Charmides; and so on.
+In The Republic, Socrates speaks to a group of future victims of unjust men attempting reinstate justice.
+Some of The Thirty were followers of Socrates, like the cruel Critias, while some men in the dialogue, like Lysias, managed to escape The Thirty.
 However, Polemarchus (the man who is most responsible for the dialogue) ultimately fell victim to The Thirty.